nmattia/rulex/README.md

   # At any time, you can prefix a method call with `pure_`.
 This will return the LaTeX text
   # (`String`) that would have been produced, instead of writing the command to the
   # document tree.
 For instance, we want to write the whole text "Good job, ... " to the
-  # document tree, while referencing the next section; we don't want to write the reference
+  # document tree, while referencing the next section; we don't want to write it to the
-  # to the tree on top of that!
+  # tree on top of that!
   raw "Good job, now off to section #{pure_ref :acks}\n"

   section "Acknowledgements"